 Contracts between two parties might mean that one of the parties could be held liable for losses or damages from their activities as a party to the agreement.
 The indemnity agreement is intended to protect the party that might be liable, holding the person harmless from that liability.

-To explain an indemnity agreement, it is first necessary to define the term "indemnity."
-Indemnity is defined as "a duty to make good any loss, damage, or liability incurred by another (Black's Law Dictionary).
+The term indemnity is compensation given to make someone whole from a loss they have already sustained.
+In general, it means a duty to make good any loss, damage, or liability incurred by another.
 Indemnity has the general meaning of "hold harmless;" that is, one party holds the other harmless for some loss or damage.
 In a contract, indemnity is something voluntarily given as security or protection to prevent suffering any damage.

 To indemnify someone is to say that person has no responsibility for damage or loss from a transaction.
 Indemnity also includes an understanding that an injured party has a right to claim reimbursement or compensation for a loss or damage to the person who has the duty.
 Indemnification has another meaning as a legal principal in insurance, in which the insurer agrees to compensate the insured person for covered losses.

 Types of Indemnity Agreements

-The agreement may describe consideration (usually a sum of money) that will be used to secure the agreement.
+The indemnity agreement may describe consideration (usually a sum of money) that will be used to secure the agreement.
 The agreement will state the specific terms under which the indemnitee will be held harmless.
-This is fairly complicated legal language.
+Sometimes, consideration can be approval of the agreement.

-A claims process will be described, including when a claim must be filed and the limits to the claim.
 The agreement will state who has the burden of proof; usually, the indemnifier must prove that the claim is not appropriate.
-These are the main parts of an indemnification agreement, mostly procedural.